FRANK B. QUADY, LCDR, USN

 Frank is mentioned nearly two dozen times in the book The First Team: Pacific Naval Air Combat from Pearl Harbor to Midway by John B. Lundstrom.

 At the outbreak of the war he was a pilot in Fighting Squadron (VF) 6, and flew from USS Enterprise in the Battle of Midway.
+His first action report, when his section shot down a reconnaissance float plane, is available here.

 Frank was one of the initial members of Fighting Squadron (VF) 11, which was formed at NAS North Island in August 1942.
 Frank remained with that squadron through at least June 1943.
 From Axis History: